AhmedKhaledDA7/sales-performance-dashboard/README.md

-# sales-performance-dashboard
-Sales performance dashboard developed using Power BI to provide a clear and interactive overview of sales metrics and trends.
 # Sales Performance Dashboard

 This is a dashboard developed using Power BI to share insights as part of my journey in data analytics.
 The dashboard provides a clear and interactive overview of sales performance, focusing on key metrics and trends to support better business insights.